bobbylcraig/WilburProject/README.md

 - [ ] Separate sections for student vs admin vs controller (to adjust the remaining balance...or something like that)
 - [ ] Ensure item and transaction sections include everything needed
 - [ ] Figure out the darn footer issue when working with JavaScript
+- [ ] Rebuild the login interface and user system

 Anticipated Completion: Spring 2016